 In versions 9.6+, you can also set an idle_in_transaction_session_timeout, which instructs PostgreSQL to close any connections that remain idle for longer than this period of time.
 By default, this value is 0, which means that it is disabled.

 In this post, we’ve covered an overview of the key metrics to monitor when running PostgreSQL on RDS.
-As you scale your AWS RDS PostgreSQL deployment over time, keeping an eye on these metrics will help you detect and troubleshoot potential issues and keep database operations running smoothly and efficiently.
+As you scale your Amazon RDS PostgreSQL deployment over time, keeping an eye on these metrics will help you detect and troubleshoot potential issues and keep database operations running smoothly and efficiently.
 Read the next part of this series to learn how to collect all of these metrics from AWS CloudWatch and from PostgreSQL itself.